Students attending NYU must complete the following requirements by the specified deadlines.

 NOTE: You will not be able to access this form until you are an enrolled student

 Students will receive an email in July with instructions to complete this online course on alcohol and other drugs.

 Who has to complete the course?

 All incoming undergraduate students are required to take the course -- even those who have taken it at another institution, are over 21, or do not drink alcohol for personal, health, religious or other reasons.
 All NYU students will benefit from a shared basic knowledge of the effects of alcohol, potential problems, ways to reduce risk, and resources to help ourselves and others.

 Student Health Insurance

-If a student has a chronic medical condition or is in treatment with a psychotherapist and/or psychiatrist, please let us know using the health history form.
+If you have a chronic medical condition or are in treatment with a psychotherapist and/or psychiatrist, please let us know using the health history form.
 You can also submit relevant medical records to Health Information Management Services.
 A college health specialist will connect your student with appropriate support services at the Student Health Center or with local providers.
 Please ensure that this happens prior to the start of the semester.

 If you need further assistance in clarifying what steps to take to transition health and mental health treatment, contact the Wellness Exchange.
 The Wellness Exchange is ready to assist and respond to your questions and concerns 24/7.